 What Personal Information Do We Collect?

 When you visit the public area of the Web site, you remain anonymous.
 To the extent you use e-mail links via the Web site to communicate with us and provide us with personally identifiable information, however, you will not remain anonymous.
 Because it is not possible to anticipate every conceivable context in which such information might be provided to us via e-mail, we can provide you no assurance that personally identifiable information you choose to provide to us via e-mail will be maintained as private.
-We do not collect personally identifiable information from users who fill out forms on this site.

 As you browse this site, Legal Aid Programs in Missouri and its web hosting service may collect hit data or other web statistics in order to monitor web site traffic patterns.
 We do not attempt to link web traffic patterns to personally identifiable information.
 We use all non-personally identifiable data that it collects internally and together with its Web site designer and host in order to improve the Web site.
 The information is used, for example, to evaluate what portions of the Web site are more popular than others, to determine from where visitors came to the site, and to determine how many times particular pages of the site were accessed in aggregate.
 Our personnel use the data to prepare reports regarding Web site activity as part of the process of maintaining and improving the site.

 The public Web site does not presently require registration to access any portion of the site.
-The private side area, which is not accessible to the public, but only to those with appropriate authorizations including valid user IDs and passwords, requires completion of a registration process that includes basic information about you, such as name, address, e-mail address and the like.
+The private side area, which is not accessible to the public, but only to those with appropriate authorizations including valid user IDs and passwords, requires completion of a registration process that includes basic information about you, such as name, e-mail address and the like.
 The purpose of private side access is for administration of the website only.
 That information is accessible to our personnel involved in the transaction or matter for which the private side area has been created and who have been authorized to access that area.
 That information also is accessible to personnel of the third-party service provider that administers the website software.
 Currently, the third-party service provider is Urban Insight, Inc.

 We urge everybody under the legal age of adult to avoid disclosing any information over the Internet that would allow someone to identify them personally, including without limitation, their name, phone number, address, or social security number.